-We interviewed two Weatherby Healthcare physicians about why they turned to locum tenens and how it’s made a difference in their quality of life.
+We interviewed three Weatherby Healthcare physicians about why they turned to locum tenens and how it’s made a difference in their quality of life.

 Less stress and better physician work/life balance